Jakobimatrix/initRepo/README.md

 This repo helps when createing a new project in cpp20.
 It provides a solid structure and enforces some rules.
-After creating a new  project add this repo as a submodule (or copy it) Than run ./ init.sh This copies the base structur installes helpfull tools and provides a Template for the CMakeLists.txt.
+After creating a new  project add this repo as a submodule (or copy it) Than run ./initRepo/scripts/init.sh.
+This copies the base structur installes helpfull tools and provides a Template for the CMakeLists.txt.

 All is optional!
+Read what the script says.

 ## Installments
 - clang-tidy
 - clang-format
 - cppcheck
 - valgrind
+- chellcheck

-### Git hook
+### Git hook for clang format
 To enforce clang-format inside a repository for c, cpp, cxx, h, hpp files.
 The init.sh installes clang-format on the local machine and a git-hook for the specified repository to check the format before every commit.
 Look inside **format_hook** for the enforced clang-version